Josh Canham: International career

-Being born in the United States, Canham was eligible to represent the United States or Australia at international level.
+Being born in the United States to English parents, Canham is eligible to represent the United States, Australia or England at international level.

 Canham began his international career in 2021 after being called-up to the Junior Wallabies camps for the 2021 Oceania Rugby U20 Championship.
 Canham was not called-up at international level again until August 2024 for Australia's two-test tour of Argentina in the 2024 Rugby Championship.
 Canham made his international debut for Australia on 7 September 2024, coming on as a substitute in the 66th minute for Nick Frost.
 Australia lost 67–27 in Santa Fe.
 Two months later, in November 2024, Canham represented Australia A on their Spring tour.
 Canham started at tighthead lock, however Australia A lost 17–38 against the England Saxons in Twickenham Stoop, London.